WellYLe/Source-of-Southeast-University-Cyber-Science-and-Law/README.md

 ## News
 * 🔥 **[2025/12/28]** Our work has been incorporated into the Zhuxing Programme of the School of Cyber Science!
+* 😭 **[2026/5/11]** Our work has been prohibited by the school of law!
+Any necessary access shall be obtained through self-downloading.
+No fee has ever been charged by us for this work, and any fee-charging use of our work is hereby declared unauthorized and illegal.